Gale Kenny

 Biography

-At Barnard, Professor Kenny teaches courses in American religious history, including Religion in America I and II, Defining Marriage, and a First-Year Seminar on Utopias.
-She has also taught the department's methodology course, Religion Lab, and Senior Seminar.
+At Barnard, Professor Kenny teaches courses in American religious history, including the lecture courses, Religion in Early America and Religion in the Modern US.
+Her seminars often incorporate archives and archival methods, and these include Religious Histories of New York City, Religion in the Archive, Defining Marriage, and a First-Year Seminar on “Cults.”
+She also regularly teaches the department’s methodology course, Religion Lab, and Senior Seminar.